mwaltman/TextSplit/README.md

 # Features
 - Text font, text color, background color and margins are customizable in the layout.
 - Hotkeys for navigating to the next, previous, first and last slides can be customized.
 Hotkeys are global, meaning the program will respond even when TextSplit is not in focus.
 - Each slideshow, including its layout, is stored in a single .tst file.
-Multiple .tst files can be opened in seperate windows (as of v1.6).
+Multiple .tst files can be opened in separate windows.
 - Works great with video streaming software such as Open Broadcaster Software and can be used to write notes for presentations.

+# Wiki
+The documentation for this tool can be found in the [Wiki section](https://github.com/mwaltman/TextSplit/wiki) of this repository.

 # Download for Windows
 The latest version (v1.7) can be downloaded here: